I think that budgies are fun pets and great company. I'm happy to share what I've learned about caring for these mischievous birds.

 Why a Budgie?

 Budgies are fun, cute, mischievous characters to have around.
-They offer great companionship and love to show you when they are happy by chirping and prancing on their perches.
+They offer great companionship and love and are happy to show you by chirping and prancing on their perches.
 They can often be seen dancing and singing to music and love nothing more than interacting with their fellow birds and humans.

 However, before deciding whether a budgie is the right pet for you, you need to ensure that you know what a budgie requires to live a happy and healthy life.
 You can then decide whether you can give your budgie the time and attention it deserves.

-- Perches – preferably wood not plastic.
-You can use natural branches as perches such as those from willow, elder and apple trees.
-Branches of different widths will help your budgie exercise its feet and keep its nails short.
+Perches (Preferably wood, not plastic, like natural branches from willow, elder and apple trees.
+Branches of different widths help your budgie exercise its feet and keep its nails short.)

 Considerations When Buying a Pet Budgie